SEAN: Too much manga next week. Luckily, a good chunk of it came in everywhere except Diamond *this* week, so that takes a bit of the curse off.

 ANNA: Several years ago I would not have thought that there would be such an abundance of Sailor Moon.
 I am unfortunately behind on this series, but am looking forward to indulging in some binge reading one day.

-MELINDA: Same here.
+MJ: Same here.
 I bogged down after a few volumes, mainly due to a limited budget.
 I need to pick up the pace!

 SEAN: Meanwhile, on the Vertical beat, we have the penultimate volume of GTO: Shonan 14 Days.
 Given the cliffhanger from 7, I expect most of this volume to be things going very, very badly.
 Luckily, Onizuka doesn’t know how to give up.

-MELINDA: I have so much love for this little series.
+MJ: I have so much love for this little series.
 I can’t believe it’s nearly over!

 SEAN: Limit hits Vol. 4, and has a new girl on the cover, and no doubt lots of tense survivalist horror and teen drama.

-MELINDA: After volume three, I’m really on the edge of my seat, though I approach volume four with some real apprehension.
+MJ: After volume three, I’m really on the edge of my seat, though I approach volume four with some real apprehension.
 This series is that tense.

 SEAN: Mobile Suit Gundam: The Origin 1 is Vertical’s big release.
 It’s a deluxe omnibus hardcover, and simply looks expensive and gorgeous.
 I’ve heard good things about the content as well, as many Gundam fans apparently cherish this.